Lucha Libre AAA Worldwide: Formation and early years

-Between April and May of 1992, Consejo Mundial de Lucha Libre (CMLL) booker Antonio Peña broke with the company in favor of establishing his own group, along with Konnan, and much of the young talent from CMLL.
-AAA would look for talent from other markets, as they found and signed Tijuana natives Rey Mysterio, Jr. and Psicosis.
-The promotion became known for signing top talent, such as El Hijo del Santo, Octagón, Blue Panther, the Casas brothers (Negro Casas and Heavy Metal), Los Gringos Locos, Cien Caras, Konnan, and Perro Aguayo.
-The rising popularity of AAA caused rival promotion Universal Wrestling Association to go out of business.
-Peña would quickly sign up top draws, including El Canek, Dos Caras and Los Villanos.
+Between April and May of 1992, Antonio Peña, booker of the Mexico City-based Consejo Mundial de Lucha Libre (CMLL), broke with the promotion in favor of establishing his own group, along with Konnan and much of the younger talent from CMLL.
+This split resulted in the founding of the Televisa-backed Asistencia, Asesoría y Administración de Espectáculos (Note: Most commonly written simply as Asistencia, Asesoría y Administración.)
+(AAA) promotion.
+AAA would look for talent from other markets outside Mexico City, as they found and signed Tijuana natives Rey Misterio Sr., Rey Misterio Jr., and Psicosis.
+The promotion became known for signing top talent away from CMLL, such as El Hijo del Santo, Octagón, Blue Panther, Heavy Metal, Cien Caras, and Perro Aguayo.
+The rising popularity of AAA caused rival promotion the Universal Wrestling Association (UWA) to go out of business.
+Peña would quickly sign up top UWA draws for AAA, including El Canek, Dos Caras, and Los Villanos.